abdul4rheman/ar-portfolio/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

 ```

 **Edit a file directly in GitHub**

-- Navigate to the desired file(s).
+- Navigate to the file you want to change.
-- Click the "Edit" button (pencil icon) at the top right of the file view.
+- Click the "Edit" button (pencil icon) at the top right.
-- Make your changes and commit the changes.
+- Make your changes and commit them directly.

 **Use GitHub Codespaces**

-- Navigate to the main page of your repository.
+- Go to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
+- Click the "Code" button and open the "Codespaces" tab.
-- Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
+- Click "New codespace" to start editing in a cloud environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.
+- Once you're done, commit and push your changes.

 ## What technologies are used for this project?